To Help a Student

 • Unwanted pregnancy or a pregnancy scare

-What to do if you notice a student is struggling
+If you notice a student is struggling:

-WATCH ASK LISTEN SUPPORT
+WATCH ⇒ ASK ⇒ LISTEN ⇒ SUPPORT

 Watch:

-Take note of what changes in behaviors, emotions or appearance you or others have noticed.
+Take note of what changes in behaviors, emotions, or appearance you or others have noticed.

 Ask Questions:

-It helps to find out more about the nature of the problem your friend is experiencing.
+It helps to find out more about the nature of the problem your student is experiencing.
 Some people will be relieved that you have noticed that they are struggling with something.
-There is a possibility that the person may deny that anything is wrong or that they have changed in any significant way.
+There is a possibility that the student may deny that anything is wrong or that they have changed in any significant way.
 If this is the case, perhaps they are not yet ready to talk about the issue.
 It may help for you to list behaviors or specific examples of what you or others have noticed.
 If this is the first time that you have expressed your concern to them, perhaps it may help them to know that you have noticed changes.
-If you have approached the person several times already OR if the issue is of a serious nature (e.g., suicide, self-injuring behaviors, or other potentially life-threatening behaviors), you may want to consult a professional to assist with your approach.
+If you have approached the person several times already or if the issue is of a serious nature (e.g., suicide, self-injuring behaviors, or other potentially life-threatening behaviors), you may want to consult a professional to assist with your approach.

 Listen: